hackclub/OnBoard/projects/Hongyu/README.md

 github_handle: "jay-lchicken"
 tutorial: https://jams.hackclub.com/jam/hacker-card
 ---

-Hong Yu's Business Card
+GITHUB keeps having problem with me uploading the cart.png so heres the link: https://ibb.co/MktmT3Rk Hong Yu's Business Card
 <!-- Describe your board in 2-3 sentences.
 What are you making?
 What will it do? -->
 Im making something like a business vard but with my name